secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/data_stores/database/activity-log.md

 Starting in November 2021, we performed a migration file cleanup with these goals:

- - Improve the performance of Gitlab CI jobs.
+ - Improve the performance of GitLab CI jobs.
  - Remove maintenance cost for old migrations.
- - Improve initialization speed for new Gitlab instances.
+ - Improve initialization speed for new GitLab instances.

 We decided to remove all of the migration files before version 14.
 We implemented a script that squashed multiple migrations files into one file (`init_schema`).